 The Amplitude Spectral Density of the input noise of the PD200 amplifiers present sharp peaks.
-It is not clear yet what causes such peaks and if these peaks have high influence on the total
+It is not clear yet what causes such peaks and if these peaks have high influence on the total RMS noise of the amplifiers.

 4.8 16bits DAC noise measurement